 Area-based systematic conservation planning aims to provide a rigorous, repeatable, and structured approach for designing new protected areas that efficiently meet conservation objectives (Margules & Pressey 2000).
 Historically, spatial conservation decision-making often evaluated parcels opportunistically as they became available for purchase, donation, or under threat (Pressey et al. 1993; Pressey & Bottrill 2008).
 Although purchasing such areas may improve the status quo, such decisions may not substantially enhance the long-term persistence of species or communities or be cost-effective (Joppa & Pfaff 2009; Venter et al. 2014).
 Systematic conservation planning, on the other hand, involves framing conservation planning problems as optimization problems, with clearly defined objectives (e.g. minimize acquisition cost) and constraints.
 These optimization problems are then solved to obtain candidate reserve designs (termed solutions), which are used to guide protected area acquisitions and land policy (Schwartz et al. 2018).
 Due to the systematic, evidence-based nature of these tools, they can help contribute to a transparent, inclusive, and more defensible decision-making process (Margules & Pressey 2000).

-Today, Marxan is the most widely used systematic conservation planning software, being used in 184 countries to design marine and terrestrial reserve systems (Ball et al. 2009).
+Today, Marxan is the most widely used systematic conservation planning software, having been used in 184 countries to design marine and terrestrial reserve systems (Ball et al. 2009).
 Although Marxan supports several algorithms for solving conservation planning problems, most conservation planning exercises use its implementation of the simulated annealing (SA), an iterative, stochastic metaheuristic for approximating global optima of complex functions with many local optima.
 By conducting thousands of individual runs, each with millions of iterations, Marxan aims to generate solutions that are near-optimal.
 However, this approach provides no guarantee on solution quality.
 In particular, solutions may be highly suboptimal and conservation scientists and practitioners have no way of knowing how far from optimality generated solutions are.

 eIn a recent simulation study, Beyer et al. (2016) found that Marxan with simulated annealing can deliver solutions that are orders of magnitude below optimality.
 They compared Marxan to integer linear programming (ILP) (Dantzig 2016), which minimizes or maximizes an objective function (a mathematical equation describing the relationship between actions and outcomes) subject to a set of constraints and conditional on the decision variables (the variables corresponding to the selection of actions to implement) being integers (Beyer et al. 2016).
 Unlike heuristic methods such as SA, prioritization using ILP will find the exact optimal solution or can be instructed to return solutions within a defined distance from optimality.
 Some have argued that ILP approaches are well-suited for solving conservation planning problems (Cocks & Baird 1989; Underhill 1994; Rodrigues & Gaston 2002), but until recent advances in computational capacity and algorithms, it has been impossible to solve the Marxan-like systematic conservation planning problems with ILP for large problems (Beyer et al. 2016).